lara2302/deep_hedging/README.md

   * **variance_optimal_with_ES** = method of Lagrange multipliers that minimizes the variance optimal loss with expected shortfall as constraint.
 * **stochastic_processes** contains functions that generate sample paths from either the Black-Scholes or Merton jump diffusion model.
 * **traditional_hedging** contains functions that solve a PIDE for either standard European or barrier options in the Merton jump model and compute the hedging strategy for a given set of sample paths using delta, delta-gamma and quadratic hedging.
+* **utilities** contains a function that splits simulated data into training and testing sample.
 <br> <br>